73 Most Popular Indian Christian Surnames, With Meanings

 Image: IStock

-It is form of La Silva, and a variant of Silva.
+It is a form of La Silva and a variant of Silva.
 The name Silva means “forest” in Spanish and Portuguese.

 41. Mariam/Mariamma

-It is the Aramaic form of the Biblical given name Mary, the mother of Jesus.
-Another variant is Miriam, who was the prophetess and the sister of Moses.
+are beautiful and have several variations.
+Mariam, an Indian Christian name, is the Aramaic form of Mary, referring to the mother of Jesus.
+Another variant is Miriam, derived from the namesake prophetess and sister of Moses.

 42. Martin